AyushTripathiIITP/Fake_news_detection/README.md

 ### Model

-1. Employed the PassiveAggressiveClassifier for classification.
+1. Employed the PassiveAggressiveClassifier,Logistic Regression,Random Forest,KNN,Decision Tree,XG Bosst for classification.
-2. Plotted the confusion matrix and achieved accuracy of 55%
+2. Plotted the confusion matrix and achieved accuracy of 61% with XG boost

 ### Steps to Contribute